-The Member Countries of the EU as of August 2013 ar the following - Austria, Bulgaria, Cyprus, Denmark, Finland, Germany, Hungary, Poland, Romania, Spain, United Kingdom, Estonia, Greece, Belgium, France, Lithuania, Malta, Portugal, Slovenia, Sweden, Ireland, Croatia, Luxembourg, Netherlands, Czech Republic, Slovakia, Latvia, Italy
+The twenty-eight member countries of the EU, as of August 2013, are Austria, Bulgaria, Cyprus, Denmark, Finland, Germany, Hungary, Poland, Romania, Spain, United Kingdom, Estonia, Greece, Belgium, France, Lithuania, Malta, Portugal, Slovenia, Sweden, Ireland, Croatia, Luxembourg, Netherlands, Czech Republic, Slovakia, Latvia and Italy.

 As a whole, the European Union has the largest GDP or purchasing power in the world.
 Ranked second on the list is the United States, followed by China, India and Japan.
 The EU is also ranked number one in the world in terms of goods exported and imported.